BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

             "Runtime": "python2.7",
 <snip>
 ```
-In the policy associated with it, not how the REST API id was leaked in the `SourceArn` field
+In the policy associated with it, note how the REST API ID was leaked in the `SourceArn` field
 ```
 ┌──(kali㉿kali)-[~]
 └─$ aws --profile SecurityAudit lambda get-policy --function-name Level6 --region us-west-2